Xueying-Liu96/Xueying-Liu96.github.io/index.md

 *	_"Bayesian approach to uncertainty visualization of heterogeneous behaviors in modeling networked anagram games"_, Talk at 2022 Complex Networks and Application (CNA), Virtual, Nov 2022.

 # Misc
+Outside of work, I enjoy dancing, including jazz, hip hop, kpop, and choreography, and I am a member of Chaoxic Dance Crew at Virginia Tech.